Is your milk supply really low?

-If you’re concerned about your milk supply, it will be very helpful to get in touch with a La Leche League Leader or a board certified lactation consultant.
+If you’re concerned about your milk supply, it will be very helpful to get in touch with a trained breastfeeding counselor or a board certified lactation consultant.
 If your baby is not gaining weight or is losing weight, you need to keep in close contact with her doctor, since it’s possible that a medical condition can cause this.
 Supplementing may be medically necessary for babies who are losing weight until your milk supply increases.
 If supplementing is medically necessary, the best thing to supplement your baby with is your own pumped milk.

 These things can cause or contribute to a low milk supply:

 - Supplementing.
 Nursing is a supply & demand process.
 Milk is produced as your baby nurses, and the amount that she nurses lets your body know how much milk is required.
 Every bottle (of formula, juice or water) that your baby gets means that your body gets the signal to produce that much less milk.

 - Bottle preference.
 A bottle requires a different type of sucking than nursing, and it is easier for your baby to extract milk from a bottle.
 As a result, giving a bottle can either cause your baby to have problems sucking properly at the breast, or can result in baby preferring the constant faster flow of the bottle.